micahsteele/reddit-clone/README.md

 Tech used: HTML, CSS, JavaScript, React, Redux

 I first wireframed the project on paper.
 Then I made a development roadmap: first create the scaffolding.
-Building the content in the header then body then footer.
+Building the content in the header, main, aside, and lastly footer.
 Then populate scaffolding with information from the reddit API.
 Then testing the application both runs as expected and can be used on any device and browser.

 ## Lessons Learned:

+- How to use CSS grid to layout header, main, aside and footer.
-(To be added at end of project...)
+(To be added as project progresses...)